 Recent Working Papers

-This paper studies the nature of financial frictions that firms face in an increasingly intangible economy.
-Using new microdata from South Korea, we document that intangible-intensive firms disproportionately borrow from non-bank lenders.
-This heterogeneity in the mode of financing is magnified and leads to differential outcomes in response to an exogenous tightening of bank credit supply.
-We find that intangible-intensive firms are mostly unaffected, while traditional firms struggle to finance their growth.
-To explain these findings, we build a model of heterogeneous firms and two sources of financing: shadow and regulated bank, with collateral constraints for the latter.
-Higher collateral requirement drives intangible-intensive firms away from bank borrowing and results in the rise of shadow credit.
-A counterfactual experiment using the model shows that suppressing the rise of shadow financing comes at significant costs.
+This paper studies the nature of financial frictions faced by firms in an increasingly intangible economy.
+Using matched firm-lender corporate credit data from South Korea, we document that intangible-intensive firms disproportionately borrow from non-bank lenders.
+This heterogeneity in the mode of financing is amplified in response to a change in bank regulation which acts as exogenous tightening of bank credit supply.
+To explain these findings, we develop a simple model of heterogeneous firms with two types of capital and two sources of financing: shadow and regulated banks.
+Bank capital requirements directly affect the pricing of corporate credit, and raising them leads the most productive firms to both increase borrowing from non-banks and invest more in intangible assets.

 Published Papers